tahmee/tahmee/README.md

 ### Hi there 👋

 I'm Susan and i'm a Data Scientist
-- 🔭 I’m currently working on open source data with Hamoye.
+- 🔭 I’m passionate about problem solving and a critcial thinker.
 - 📫 Reach me: email: susantamunokubie@gmail.com

 <!--